calpoly-iandunn/csc471/assignments/program01.md

 Download the base code, which has a mesh loader and an image writer from github.

-The mesh loader is an obj loader from [http://github.com/syoyo/tinyobjloader](http://github.com/syoyo/tinyobjloader), and the image writer is the same as the one used in prior labs.
+The mesh loader is an [obj loader](http://github.com/syoyo/tinyobjloader) and the image writer is the same as the one used in prior labs.

 Example mesh files are included in the base code, and you can create your own to represent a single triangle, etc.